lnsayer/my-website/_posts/Graph Neural Network Project: Drug Discovery with the BACE dataset.md

 As we can see from Table 1 the best performing model over different thresholds was GINE with an AUROC value of 0.881.
 This is very comparable to the top results in the literature, as reported in PapersWithCode.
 The highest AUC score in [PapersWithCode](https://paperswithcode.com/sota/molecular-property-prediction-on-bace-1) is 0.884 from MolXPT.

 The GINE model also has the highest precision score of 0.811.
 Precision is more important in the latter stages of drug discovery (lead optimisation, preclinical, clinical trials) where the costs and consequences of advancing a false positive are much higher.
 The GIN model was best at recall with a recall score of 0.815.
 Recall is more important in the early stages of drug discovery (hit discovery, target identification) when it is crucial to cast a wide net and identify all candidates.
-We do not want to miss potentially valuable compounds.
+We would not want to miss potentially valuable compounds.

 The GraphConv models are not far behind the GIN models, however the GINE model took on average 2.25x fewer epochs to converge than GraphConv, corresponding to roughly 2.25x less time.
-It is interesting to see that the GAT Edge models performed worse than the GAT models.
-This may be because the GAT models have a lot of parameters (at least comapted to the GIN models) and they might be overfitting on the training data.
+It is interesting to see that the GATE models performed worse than the GAT models.
+This may be because the GAT models have a lot of parameters (at least compared to the GIN models) and they might be overfitting on the training data.
 It could also be that the edge attributes are irrelevant and just providing noise, however the GINE model would not perform better if that were the case.

 We can see where the models are making incorrect predictions by looking at their confusion matrices.
 Fig. 3 and Fig. 4 show the confusion matrices for the average GCN and GINE models respectively (average of five repeats).

-Figure 3: The confusion matrix for the GCN models.
-It is an average of the five repeats.
+Figure 3: The confusion matrix for the GCN models (an average of the five repeats).

 <img src="https://lnsayer.github.io/my-website/files/bace_dataset/avg_confusion_matrix_gcn_conv.png" alt="Untitled" style="height:auto;">

-Figure 4: The confusion matrix for the GINE models.
-It is an average of the five repeats.
+Figure 4: The confusion matrix for the GINE models (an average of the five repeats).

 <img src="https://lnsayer.github.io/my-website/files/bace_dataset/new_avg_confusion_matrix_gine_conv.png" alt="Untitled" style="height:auto;">

 We can see from the confusion matrices that the two models make incorrect predictions in the same areas.
 The proportion of false positives between the GCN and GINE models are on average 1.26 (33.6 : 26.6) and the proportion of false negatives between them is on average 1.28 (37.2 : 29.0).
 The GINE model is generally better overall, not in specific areas.

+### Classification Threshold

 I also wanted to look at the sensitivity between precision/recall and the classification threshold.
-Figures 5 and 6 show the precision and recall as a function of the threshold for the GCN models and GINE models respectively (average of five repeats).
+Figs. 5 and 6 show the precision and recall as a function of the threshold for the GCN models and GINE models respectively (average of five repeats).

 Figure 5: Precision and recall as a function of the classifcation threshold for the GCN models (average of the five).
 The precision is shown in blue and the recall in orange.
-The metrics are calculated for the positive case.
+The metrics are calculated for the positive class.

 <img src="https://lnsayer.github.io/my-website/files/bace_dataset/precision_recall_threshold_plot_gcn.png" alt="Untitled" style="height:auto;">

 Figure 6: Precision and recall as a function of the classifcation threshold for the GINE models (average of the five).
 The precision is shown in blue and the recall in orange.
-The metrics are calculated for the positive case.
+The metrics are calculated for the positive class.

 <img src="https://lnsayer.github.io/my-website/files/bace_dataset/precision_recall_threshold_plot_gine.png" alt="Untitled" style="height:auto;">